 The Finnish game developer Supercell announced today an investment totalling $12 million.
 The round was led by Accel Partners, and was also participated in by both existing investors and angel investors.

 Supercell’s team, which is based in Helsinki, is led by gaming industry veterans who have collectively developed more than 165 games across 12 platforms.
-Supercell will develop titles for gamers who want online browser-based games that are bigger in scope than the most social games, but less involved than massively-multiplayer games.
-The team has developed a proprietary and scalable technology platform along with a unique conversion tool that allows them to build high quality game features across different platforms.
+Supercell develops titles for gamers who want online browser-based games that are bigger in scope than most social games, but less involved than massively-multiplayer games.
+The team has developed a proprietary and scaleable technology platform, along with a unique conversion tool, that allows them to build high quality game features across different platforms.

-Kevin Comolli, a Partner in the London office of Accel, will join the Supercell Board of Directors.
-Comolli previously led Accel’s investment in Playfish where he served on the Board of Directors.
+Kevin Comolli, a Partner in the London office of Accel, will join Supercell’s Board of Directors.
+Comolli previously led Accel’s investment in Playfish, where he served on the Board of Directors.

-In relation to the recent funding, Ilkka Paananen (CEO of Supercell) stated: “Given Accel’s extensive experience and track record in gaming, internet and social media, their investment is a powerful endorsement of Supercell’s vision of combining the power of social networks with deep and immersive core games that are instantly accessible from anywhere, anytime”.
+In relation to the recent funding round, Ilkka Paananen, the CEO of Supercell, stated: “Given Accel’s extensive experience and track record in gaming, internet and social media, their investment is a powerful endorsement of Supercell’s vision of combining the power of social networks with deep and immersive core games that are instantly accessible from anywhere, anytime”.

 The previous investments of Accel Partners include Rovio (Angry Birds), Playfish and Gameforge, in addition to some internet success stories like Facebook, Groupon and Kayak.
 Klaas Kersting, the founder of Gameforge, has also invested in this round, as did London Venture Partners, one of Supercell’s previous investors.
 The other previous investors of the company include Initial Capital, Cerval Investments and Lifeline Ventures.

 Find this interesting?
 Be sure to sign up for our free weekly EU-Startups Newsletter so that you can stay up-to-date with Europe’s startup developments!